RacMcT/JS211-Dodgeball-Checkpoint2/README.md

 1. 20pts - Minimum 3 Unit Tests - Use Mocha and Chai to give us at least 3 unit tests that prove a person becomes a player and a player becomes a teammate.

-- Add an input at the top of the Window that allows for a user to add new people!
+- Add an input at the top of the Window that allows for a user to add new people! - WORKING THROUGH
 - Make a random-izer to automatically select teams for us!
 - Add multiple teams to add players to.
 - Change the color of the text for each color based on the color of their team!